CERES-RUB/academic-skills/01_Textarten.md

 <div class="Tip">

 Write the protocol as soon as possible after the session - your notes will be more mean-ingful when the memory is still fresh!
-If you have any questions or difficulties in under-standing, contact the lecturer or the presenters as soon as possible, preferably directly af-ter the session.
+If you have any questions or difficulties in under-standing, contact the lecturer or the presenters as soon as possible, preferably directly after the session.

 </div>